marmelab/react-admin/docs/Authentication.md

 };
 ```

-Find an existing Auth Provider in the [List of Available Auth Providers](./AuthProviderList.md), or write your own by following the [Building Your Own Auth Provider](./AuthProviderWriting.md) instructions.
+You can use an existing Auth Provider from the [List of Available Auth Providers](./AuthProviderList.md) or write your own by following the [Building Your Own Auth Provider](./AuthProviderWriting.md) instructions.

 ## Sending Credentials To The API

-The `authProvider` handles the authentication logic, but it's the `dataProvider`'s responsibility to include the user credentials in the requests to the API.
+The `authProvider` handles authentication logic, but the `dataProvider` must include the user credentials in requests to the API.

-As explained in the [Data providers documentation](./DataProviders.md#adding-custom-headers), `simpleRestProvider` and `jsonServerProvider` take an `httpClient` as second parameter.
-That's the place where you can change request headers, cookies, etc.
+As explained in the [Data providers documentation](./DataProviders.md#adding-custom-headers), `simpleRestProvider` and `jsonServerProvider` accept an `httpClient` as a second parameter.
+Here, you can customize request headers, cookies, etc.

-For instance, if the `authProvider` stores an authentication token in localStorage, here is how you can tweak the `dataProvider` to pass this token as an `Authorization` header:
+For instance, if the `authProvider` stores an authentication token in `localStorage`, you can tweak the `dataProvider` to pass this token as an `Authorization` header:

 ```jsx
 import { fetchUtils, Admin, Resource } from 'react-admin';